cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/docs/developer-guide.md

 Integration test uses SAM local to simulate handlers execution of the connector by CloudFormation.
 These are triggered by passing an event in a form of JSON payload to the `TestEntrypoint`, which will tell the connector which handler to use.

-The JSON payload must contain the `Cloudsoft::Terraform::Template` properties within `desiredResourceState`.
-Provided events (i.e. `create.json`, `update.json` and `delete.json`) all use the `ConfigurationUrl` but you can use any property defined in the [user guide](./user-guide.md#syntax).
+The JSON payload must contain the `Cloudsoft::Terraform::Infrastructure` properties within `desiredResourceState`.
+Provided events
+ (i.e. `create.json`, `update.json` and `delete.json`) all use the `ConfigurationUrl` but you can use any property defined in the [user guide](./user-guide.md#syntax).